jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 I’m happy to assist remotely or on-site.
 I live in Dandridge, TN (~1 hour away from ORNL) and am available for an on-site demo with 24 hours notice.

-Let's work together to get Frontier spending **more time doing science** and less time "waiting for data"!
+Let's work together to get Frontier spending **more time doing science** and less time "waiting for data".

 ## Contact / Source